Composition Proficiency Test

 Are students required to take the swimming proficiency test?

-Students may opt out of the test by informing their assigned instructor that they are electing to voluntarily enroll in PED 121 Swimming (Co-Ed).
+Students who cannot swim may opt out of the test by informing their assigned instructor that they are electing to voluntarily enroll in PED 121 Swimming (Co-Ed).

 May students take the swimming proficiency test more than once?